lingjunzhao/lingjunzhao.github.io/_pages/about.md

 Previously, I interned at Microsoft Research, working on personalization, and at Honda Research Institute, focusing on visual language models.
 I also worked as a staff scientist at BBN Technologies on cross-lingual information retrieval.

-I'm currently seeking a research internship in Summer/Spring 2026 with the potential for return (no visa sponsorship needed), please feel free to reach out for an informal chat!
+I'll be on the **job market in 2026**, and am actively exploring full-time opportunities or internships with potential for return (no visa sponsorship needed).
+Feel free to reach out for an informal chat!

 # News